 BMW has piloted the use of smart glasses at its Munich plant to display picking information in the worker’s field of vision, while barcode scans enable interaction with the warehouse management system.
 The pilot resulted in a 22% reduction in inventory identification time and a 33% reduction in errors over a typical eight-hour shift.

-4. User Manuals
+AR User Manuals

-From the enterprise standpoint, AR-delivered instructions achieve better results, significantly alleviating the pressure on the service operation.
+From the enterprise standpoint, AR instructions achieve better results, significantly alleviating the pressure on customer service departments.
 There are fewer calls to contact centers, less need to dispatch technicians to customers’ homes, and decreased return rates due to lack of customer product knowledge.

 For example, IKEA’s AssembleAR app – built on Apple’s ARKit – utilizes the original diagrams in the paper instructions, but overlays them with animation and life-size references to simplify the assembly process.
 Nespresso enables users to scan their packaging and get step-by step coffee machine descaling instructions.
-And Hyundai’s app allows a motorist to point their smartphone at different parts of their vehicle, at which point AR overlays display information such as how to change the air filter, engine oil, or brake fluid.
+And Hyundai’s app allows a motorist to point their smartphone at different parts of their vehicle, at which point AR instructions appear, overlaying information such as how to change the air filter, engine oil, or brake fluid.